stnbu/sandbox/myhonestfeedback_com.md

 Body:

 ```
 Um.
 I had a lot to drink, didn't I. Was great seeing the whole team together like that.
-Feel free to drop me social ediquite tips of any kind here.
+Feel free to drop me social etiquette tips of any kind here.
 ```

 Bob creates the `drunken-office-christmas-party` url slug, explaining what he wants feedback about.